sunbedoc/sunbedoc/README.md

+-  me, physiotherapy student Fatih
+-  neuroprotective mechanisms and methods are fun to work
-   me, physiotherapy student Fatih colebrating our primative intelligence with machines excites me i need a mentor. it would be nice when you got tasks to make me learn ai for this               from nothing(sorry) fatihdeniz2002@hotmail.com
+-  colebrating our primative intelligence with machines excites me
+-  i need a mentor. it would be nice if collaborate you to learm ai for these              from nothing (sorry)
+-  and a bit security
+-  fatihdeniz2002@hotmail.com
 <!---
 sunbedoc/sunbedoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.